-I’ve been off the steel-cut oats bandwagon for a while because I’ve been addicted to my little breakfast egg quesadillas (I’ll post that soon because they’re too good to keep to myself).
-But, this week I got a hankering for the almighty oats.
+I’ve been off the steel-cut oats bandwagon for a while because I’ve been addicted to my little breakfast egg quesadillas.
+But this week I got a hankering for the almighty oats.
 I didn’t realize how I missed their chewy goodness until now!
-Anyway, this little Indian pilaf inspired oat mixture turned out FANTASTIC.
-The spices, sweet raisins, crunchy almonds and super creamy coconut milk balance each other perfectly.
-This breakfast will make you feel like the Maharaja while only costing you $0.70!
+Anyway, these steel-cut oats are packed with warm spices, sweet raisins, crunchy almonds, and super creamy coconut milk for an absolutely warm and comforting bowl.

 NOTE: As with all of my oats, I divide them into resealable containers and keep them in the refrigerator.
 Then, in the morning, all I have to do is grab one and microwave it for a minute or so and I have a super hearty breakfast ready to go!